-16.02(a) Health benefits will be available through funding provided by the Employer and administered by CUPE Local 3906 in the following amounts:
+16.01(a) Health benefits, which may include reproductive health and gender affirmation care, will be available through funding provided by the Employer and administered by CUPE Local 3906 in the following amounts: Year 1: \$214,100 Year 2: \$230,205 Year 3: \$230,205 Year 4: \$230,205 Year 5: \$230,205

-Year 1 (effective date of ratification) \$93,000

-- (b) CUPE Local 3906 will: - (i) Select a suitable health benefits plan; - (ii) Offer this health benefits plan at 100% employee-paid premium to employees covered by the terms of this Agreement; - (iii) Provide the Employer with a list of such employees opting in to the selected plan and the amount and frequency of deductions. - (c) The Employer will deduct from employees and remit to the underwriter the full premium costs and requisite personal information as authorized by the Union. - 16.03 A Professional Development Fund will be available through funding provided by the Employer and administered by CUPE Local 3906 in the annual amounts listed below for the life of the Collective Agreement:
+- (b) CUPE Local 3906 will: - (i) Select a suitable health benefits plan; - (ii) Offer this health benefits plan at 100% employee-paid premium to employees covered by the terms of this Agreement; - (iii) Provide the Employer with a list of such employees opting in to the selected plan and the amount and frequency of deductions. - (c) The Employer will deduct from employees and remit to the underwriter the full premium costs and requisite personal information as authorized by the Union. - 16.02(a) A Professional Development Fund will be available through funding provided by the Employer and administered by CUPE Local 3906 in the annual amounts listed below for the life of the Collective Agreement: